 Recently revamped, executive chef Angelo Vecchio has rolled out four new speciality steaks, upping Porterhouse’s meat offerings to seven seriously appealing options.
 The LKF spot is Hong Kong’s first eatery to serve manza fassona piemontese, a beef so meaty there’s barely any fat and yet remains perfectly tender.
-Other recommendations include the Scottish 2 Sisters red meat, which is aged for 25-30 months to achieve its spectacularly tender texture, and Dutch veal from Peter’s Farm, whose flavours erupt in your mouth.
+Other recommendations include the Scottish 2 Sisters red meat, which is aged for 25-30 months to achieve its spectacularly tender texture, and Dutch veal from Peter’s Farm.

-A hidden gem situated on the border between Mong Kok and Ho Man Tin, the minimalist concrete and neon light décor should delight hipsters.
+A hidden gem situated on the border between Mong Kok and Ho Man Tin, Top Blade's minimalist concrete and neon light décor should delight hipsters.
 But the main star here is the menu, featuring mostly American beef.
-Top Blade offers less popular cuts like flat iron (beef shoulder), which is similar to a tenderloin but a less fatty option.
-There are two ways to cook it.
+Top Blade offers less-popular cuts like flat iron (beef shoulder), which is similar to a tenderloin but not as fatty.
+There are two ways to enjoy it.
 You can go for the rosemary and garlic grill, or allow one of the chefs to decide the method.
-Either way, you can enjoy unlimited servings of truffle fries.
+Either way, it's served with unlimited servings of truffle fries.